AirHelp Score: 2018 World’s Best Airlines and Airports

 #3 – Tokyo Haneda International Airport (Tokyo, Japan)

 This year saw a shift in airport ratings as well.
 Air passengers enjoyed the best experience at Hamad International Airport, Athens International Airport, and Tokyo Haneda International Airport who were ranked top three.
-London Stansted Airport and Kuwait International Airport, however, fell short landing toward the bottom of 72 airlines involved.
+London Stansted Airport and Kuwait International Airport, however, fell short landing toward the bottom of 72 airport s involved.

 Compared to Europe, Asia, and the Middle East, the US is lagging behind.